Table of Contents

 - Neglecting future loads - Size for expected growth

-- Wrong capacity factor assumption - Verify actual load characteristics
+- Wrong power factor assumption - Verify the actual load characteristics

 - Not considering installation method - Significant impact on ampacity